What Is Chrome Remote desktop?

 - Frequent updates

-- Still functions even if the host user is logged off
+- Still functions even if the host user will log off

-While it’s too bad that there isn’t a chat function built-in, you can always use a third-party tool to communicate while you’re connected to the other computer.
-Lots of mobile messaging apps can be used from computers, too. – Tim Fisher (Tech support specialist)
+While it’s too bad that there isn’t a chat function built-in, you can always use a third-party tool to communicate while connected to the other computer.
+Also, Lots of mobile messaging apps can be used from computers. – Tim Fisher (Tech support specialist).
+So, here are a few of the Cons:

 - Only compatible with a particular web browser – (Google Chrome)